bobshort4bobby4/javascript-workspace-1/README.md

   #### Responsiveness
   Media queries based on screen width were used to ensure the page displayed correctly across a range of screen sizes.
-  Breakpoints used are as follows 280px, 375px, 425px, 768px, 1024px, 1440px, 1700px, 1900px and 2100px.
+  Breakpoints used are as follows 375px, 425px, 600px, 768px, 1024px, 1300px, 1440px, 1700px and 1900px.
   Queries were also implemented for landscape mode (orientation:landscape) at the following 5 breakpoints:
-  (min-height:250px and max-height:280px),
-  (min-height:281px and max-height:374px),
+  (min-height:280px and max-height:374px),
   (min-height:375px and max-height:424px),
   (min-height:425px and max-height:595px),
   (min-height:596px and max-height:767px),